Financial aid process:

 3. Why am I selected for verification?

-The verification process requires the financial aid office to collect information from you that you used in completing the FAFSA form (taxes, W-2’s, untaxed income information and household information).
-When we have all of the information we need, we check the answers on your FAFSA to make sure that they are correct.
-When discrepancies are found, we fix the FAFSA so that it has the correct answer.
+The verification process requires the financial aid office to collect information from you that you used in completing the FAFSA form (tax return transcripts that can be obtained only by the IRS, untaxed income information and household information).
+If you used the IRS Data Retrieval Tool on the FAFSA website, which is preferred, you will not be required to submit a tax return transcript.
+When we have all of the information we need, we will verify that the answers on your FAFSA are correct.
+When discrepancies are found, we will fix the FAFSA so that it has the correct information.
 Getting selected for verification does mean that we will require you to submit additional information and the financial aid process will be slightly longer than normal.

 4. What are the instructions for accepting financial aid awards?

-Sign into Self-Service Banner (How do I sign into Self-Service Banner).
+Sign into FalconHub (How do I sign into FalconHub).
 Once signed in:

-5. How do I complete the entrance interview?
+5. How do I complete the entrance counseling?

 6. How do I complete the master promissory note (MPN)?